Artist: David Bowie

 Just in time for Bowie to release what diehard fans still believe to be his first bad LP, Let’s Dance (certainly his first LP made with a larger audience in mind), I got him.
 It’s like a couple of years later I got onions.
 And a few years after that, Ingmar Bergman.

-It feels important as I get into The 143 to name those friends and associates who turned me on to certain artists, and in Bowie’s case, it was Vaughan Mayo, the older brother of a girl I “went out with” in the early stages of romantic development when kissing meant bashing teeth.
+It feels important to name those friends and associates who turned me on to certain artists, and in Bowie’s case, it was Vaughan Mayo, the elder brother of a girl I “went out with” in the early stages of romantic development when kissing meant bashing teeth.
 He had all the Bowie albums, couldn’t believe I had none, and set about educating me.
 He lent me Changesonebowie and Changestwobowie first, which proved an excellent combined primer as they gave me accessible entrance points like Suffragette City, Changes, Starman and so on.
 If I remember correctly, it was Sound and Vision that was the first track to go onto a series of compilation cassettes I began compiling.

 So it was that Low was the first Bowie album I taped in its entirety, with Sound and Vision as my start-up.
 It’s a peculiar LP, in that it’s divided into two distinct “sides”, and you’re not always in the mood for those ambient instrumentals.
 But Side One, as we must call it, is wall-to-wall clanky brilliance.
 My favourite track varies, from the melancholic Always Crashing In The Same Car to the moody A New Career In A New Town, with its bass drum beat that sounds like someone tapping the stylus with a finger, but Be My Wife inevitably rises to the top.